 Jiquilillo may not have the crystalline waters or powdery white sand of other beach destinations, but for us it was the perfect paradise to finish up our time in Nicaragua.

-If a remote palm-fringed beach on a solitary dusty road is calling your name, then this tiny village may just be perfect for you too and we have everything you need to know when you arrive.
+If a remote palm-fringed beach on a solitary dusty road is calling your name, then this tiny village may just be perfect for you too.

 With its crisp shell and slightly gooey centre oozing with the lush scent of coconut, we could have eaten the stuff all day.

-Mr Coconut Bread has a loyal following though, so when he comes trundling up the beach with his cart, normally around sunset, be the first one in line because these buns sell out fast!
+Mr Coconut Bread, Wilson, has a loyal following though, so when he comes trundling up the beach with his cart, normally around sunset, be the first one in line because these buns sell out fast!

 When we arrived there were reports of a tourist being robbed at the far end of the beach when walking alone in the evening.
 Although we always felt completely safe here, it is advised to walk at least in pairs and always go empty handed.

-Considering the temperatures here push into the high 30s, the four-hour hike to the rim of Cosiqüina’s crater is a guaranteed to get you blood boiling.
-In the midst of drought, the trail was merely a dusty track between dry stunted trees, but the views from the top were spectacular.
+Considering the temperatures here push into the high 30s, the four-hour hike to the rim of Cosiqüina’s crater is guaranteed to get your blood boiling.
+In the midst of a crippling drought, the trail was merely a dusty track between dry stunted trees, but the views from the top were spectacular.

 Taking in the volcanic peaks of El Salvador, Honduras and Nicaragua, this is a sight you won’t want to skip.